-The European Union’s wide ranging new data protection rules, the General Data Protection Regulation is coming.
+The European Union’s wide-ranging new data protection rules, the General Data Protection Regulations are coming.
 It is currently being passed into national law by the EU’s 28 member state governments and comes into force on 25th May.

 One of the biggest impacts of GDPR on businesses is the changes to the legal reasons for gathering, storing, processing and using personal data.
 Most significantly for businesses, the principle of consent, which most firms rely on for marketing contact lists, is radically overhauled.

 Article 6 of GDPR lists the so-called lawful bases for using data, to be legally allowed to handle or store data you will need to identify the lawful basis that allows you to do so.

 Types of ‘Lawful Basis’:

 - Consent – The individual agrees to you processing their data.
 This basis has changed the most and we will look at it in more detail below.

 - Contract – You need to hold the data to meet a contractual obligation to the individual.
 For example, in order to pay an employee you will need to store and use their bank details.

 - Legal Obligation – A law requires you to hold the data – for example, employees’ proof of right to work.